-The importance of ending on time cannot be overstated.
+The importance of ending on time cannot be overstated and as meeting facilitator, it’s your job to get this right.
 It is a sign of respect for everyone’s time and commitments.
 If you want to continue chatting after the time is over, that’s great, but remember that it’s time outside the meeting.

 The small clique that hangs around for coffee is a wonderful place to brainstorm, share experiences, and ideate something new… but avoid taking decisions there, or you will have trouble to face next time!